Amirularif/File-Sharing-Program-Server-and-Client-/README.md

    > This class is used by the server to manage and handle client connections and display information about them.

 1. _MyFile.java_           :
    >This class is used by both the client and server to read and write files.

+# Compiling the program
+ 1. Download the whole project into Eclipse
+ 1. Run the classes according to this steps :
+    - Serverconnector.java -> ClientFrame.java -> server.java -> client.java
+ 1. Run Serverconnector.java multiple times if in need of multiple clients

+# Screenshots
+_will update soon_